 What Is The Purpose Of Using A Brush To Apply Face Foundation?

 It’s used at the start of every makeup video, as it’s an essential step during which the foundation applied covers up blemishes and spots for an even skin tone.
-This base provides the ‘foundation’ onto which you’ll be layering the makeup over - so it’s very much a crucial step in proceedings.
+This base provides the ‘foundation’ onto which you’ll be layering the makeup - so it’s a crucial step in proceedings.

 When working as a makeup artist, getting the right brushes is essential, whether talking about a kabuki brush, foundation brush or contour brush.
-That’s because each one is designed for a very specific job, so you can't expect the results you want when you use it for something it’s not intended for.
+That’s because each one is designed for a specific job, so you can't expect the results you want when you use it for something it’s not intended for.

 As beauty courses online show us, there are a number of different types of foundations out there, and the one you get will determine the best kind of foundation for your needs.
 Let’s take a look at them now.